 Inglewood Neighborhoods - Morningside Park, Century Heights, Inglewood Knolls, La Tijera Village, Inglewood Village

-In recent years, Morningside Park, though not the most expensive of Inglewood neighborhoods (*see Renaissance community), has become one of the most sought after in the 90305 zip code, experiencing the highest spike in popularity in 2017-2018, creating an average price point in the mid to upper $600,000 range for basic cosmetic fixer, and upwards of $700K -$850K for remodeled depending on the size.
+In recent years, Morningside Park, though not the most expensive of Inglewood neighborhoods (*see Renaissance community), has become one of the most sought after in the 90305 zip code.
 The boundaries are not a straight mapped plot and in the most farthest northern point, one can find one side of the street to be within the city of Inglewood, while directly across the street to be within the City of LA jurisdiction.
 It is best to consult one of our real estate professionals to get a more accurate idea of boundaries.

 Century Heights which is located in the 90303 zip code of Inglewood, is quickly following in the footsteps of Morningside Park and has also experienced a spike in home prices.
 The borders of Century Heights are between 104th St and 108th (to its north and south) and between Crenshaw and Van Ness, (east and west).
 Other Inglewood neighborhoods to keep your eye on would be Inglewood Knolls, stretching from 108th St to Imperial (north and south) between Crenshaw and Van Ness (east and west), Inglewood Village are also pride of ownership neighborhoods that many buyers have their eye on.